-Rule 9-1-4 - Targeting and Making Forcible Contact in the Head or Neck Area of a Defenseless Player: No player shall target and make forcible contact to the head or neck area of a defenseless player with the helmet, forearm, hand, fist, elbow or shoulder.
+- Rule 9-1-3 Targeting and Making Forcible Contact with the Crown of the Helmet: No player shall target and make forcible contact against an opponent with the crown (top) of his helmet. - Rule 9-1-4 Targeting and Making Forcible Contact in the Head or Neck Area of a Defenseless Player: No player shall target and make forcible contact to the head or neck area of a defenseless player with the helmet, forearm, hand, fist, elbow or shoulder.

-Key points:

-- Replay must first determine if the player receiving contact is considered to be defenseless. - The next step is determining whether there is an indicator present.
-If there is no indicator there is no foul for targeting. - The player must take aim for the purposes of attacking to have a foul for targeting.

-There often are two fouls on a play involving targeting.
+- Key points: Replay must first determine if the player receiving contact is considered to be defenseless.
+If defenseless both 9-1-3 and 9-1-4 apply. - The next step is determining whether there is an indicator present.
+If there is no indicator there is no foul for targeting.
+Look at body posture of the player initiating the contact. - Is his head up or does the player lower it? - What does the player lead with? - Does he leave his feet, or does he run through the opponent? - Is he attacking with force? - Is the contact with the crown of the helmet (9-1-3)? - o The crown of the helmet is the top segment of the helmet defined by a 6-inch radius from the apex of the helmet. - Is the contact to the head/neck area (9-1-4)? - There often are two fouls on a play involving targeting.
 Replay can remove targeting and still have the other foul enforced.